dubi253/TensorRewriter/README.md

 TensorRewriter is a Python-based system that automatically discovers graph rewrite rules (optimizations) for deep learning compilers.
 It works by systematically enumerating Directed Acyclic Graphs (DAGs) of tensor operations and verifying numerical equivalence between them using random inputs.

+See our [web visualizer](https://dubi253.github.io/TensorRewriter/) to explore the discovered rules!

 ## Features

 *   **Automatic Rule Discovery**: Synthesizes rewrite rules by enumerating graphs and checking for equivalence.